Skip to main content

 Total available quantityThe quantity available for sale after subtracting the reserved quantity from the inventory total.

-Re-order quantityThe quantity that will trigger this product for reordering.
-When the inventory goes below the specified quantity, it will appear on the Reorder report.
+Reorder quantityThe quantity that will trigger this product for reordering.
+When the inventory for a product goes below the specified quantity, the item will appear on the Inventory Reorder report.

 Did you find this article helpful?